 Wye Valley NHS Trust is committed to reducing the impact on the environment from its activities where ever possible whilst at the same time improving the quality of care to its patients and service users and their carers.

 The Trust continues to use the Welsh Water logging equipment, which is leased, on the water meters in the main Trust sites.
-This allows water consumption to be reviewed and can highlight problems before they become a major drain on resources.
+This allows water consumption to be reviewed and has already been useful in highlight problems before they become a major drain on resources.

-In partnership with Herefordshire Council, we run quarterly events to promote sustainable transport.
+In partnership with Herefordshire Council, the Trust runs quarterly events to promote sustainable transport.
 These range from a Dr Bike Event, where staff can have a free bike check and service, through to alternative transport arrangements.
-A scheme to have pool cycles has been investigated, recommended and approved.
-Three pool bikes on-site at Hereford County Hospital are now available for staff to use to travel direct to a meeting or take them on public transport to get to a meeting rather than using their car.
+Measures to increase bike use in particular have been so successful the Trust has needed to purchase additional bike racks and is currently working with the Council to purchase additional bike sheds.